Basch & Fisher Tobacco Warehouse

-The Basch & Fisher Tobacco Warehouse is an historic tobacco warehouse which is located in Lancaster, Lancaster County, Pennsylvania, United States.
+The Basch & Fisher Tobacco Warehouse is a historic tobacco warehouse which is located in Lancaster, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 Built circa 1880, this warehouse is a one-and-one-half-story, rectangular, brick building, four bays wide and five bays deep, with a front gable roof.
 It sits on a stone foundation covered in stucco or brick.

 It was listed on the National Register of Historic Places in 1990.